Math

 Every square is a rectangle, but not all rectangles are squares.
 Get a handle on quirky quadrilaterals with this free printable bingo game.

-Learn more: You’ve Got This Math
+Learn more: Quadrilateral Bingo at You’ve Got This Math

 28. Roll and add to build bar graphs

 First, students roll dice and add the two numbers, writing the equation in the correct sum column.
 Repeat as many times as you like.
 Then, ask questions to analyze the data.
 Which sum did they roll most often?
 How many more times did they roll the highest than the lowest?
 It’s an interesting way to review addition facts and work on graphing.
+You can also try this with multiplication.

-Learn more: Mrs T’s First Grade Class
+Learn more: Roll and Graph at Mrs T’s First Grade Class

 29. Play tic-tac-graph